Introduction

 In Thailand, labor laws carefully outline mandatory leave periods to ensure employee welfare.
 Employers must provide these periods of leave, creating a balanced environment that aids in employee productivity and job satisfaction.
 Understanding these laws is essential to avoiding common global HR compliance mistakes.

 After one year of continuous service, employees are entitled to a minimum of six days of paid annual leave.
 This annual leave is in addition to traditional holidays and weekly holidays.
-It is essential for employers to note that any unused annual leave cannot be forfeited and must be carried forward to the next year.
+Employers need to note that any unused annual leave cannot be forfeited and must be carried forward to the next year.

-Female employees are entitled to a maximum of 90 days maternity leave per pregnancy, including holidays.
+Female employees are entitled to 98 to 120 days of maternity leave per pregnancy, with full pay for the first 60 days.
 This leave includes childbirth, miscarriage, or other circumstances related to pregnancy.
 Of these 90 days, the employer is required to pay up to 45 days' wages.

 Termination of employment in Thailand is governed by several statutory obligations that must be adhered to.
 This includes providing proper notice, respecting employees' rights, and in some cases, paying severance.